operation and behaviour detail what class of Event is being performed. By default this should always be Record and RecordEvidence, respectively.

 Event Attributes - Attributes specific to an Event, i.e. which device recorded the Event Asset Attributes - Attributes of the Asset that may change as a result of the Event, i.e. overall weight of a container

 Select the Add Attribute button on each tab to add your key-value pairs.
 You may also add an attachment to your Event.
+In this example we will attach a text document called Inspection Standards as a custom attribute.
 Select the symbol to upload a file.
-In this case, we will attach a PDF document labeled Inspection Standards.

 Add your event_attributes and asset_attributes as key-value pairs.
 You may also add an attachment to your Event.
 In this case, we have attached a PDF document labeled Inspection Standards

----steps:- step:action:EVENTS_CREATEdescription:Record event against My First Container.asset_label:assets/<asset-id>operation:Recordbehaviour:RecordEvidenceevent_attributes:arc_description:Inspection Eventarc_display_type:InspectionCargo:Rare Metalsasset_attributes:Weight:"1192kg"attachments:- filename:inspection_standards.pdfcontent_type:document/pdfdisplay_name:Inspection Standardsconfirm:true
+---steps:- step:action:EVENTS_CREATEdescription:Record event against My First Container.asset_label:assets/<asset-id>operation:Recordbehaviour:RecordEvidenceevent_attributes:arc_description:Inspection Eventarc_display_type:InspectionCargo:Rare Metalsasset_attributes:Weight:"1192kg"attachments:- filename:inspection_standards.pdfcontent_type:document/pdfdisplay_name:Inspection Standardsconfirm:false

 You may add an attachment to your Event.
 To do so you will need to upload your attachment to DataTrails using the